Manor Hall Guide

 Fire exit doors/routes must be kept free from obstruction at all times.
 Do not obstruct corridors and stairs.
 These must be clear so that in the event of a fire rapid exit from buildings is possible.
 This is one reason why bikes are not to be brought into buildings.
 Anything found to be obstructing a fire exit may be removed into storage without notice.
 The covering of fire safety signs is also prohibited.

-First Aid Boxes are located in the Student Support Adviser’s Office (the Hall Office, main building, main site), The Lodge (main building, main site) and each Senior Resident flat.
+First Aid Boxes are located in the Student Support Adviser’s Office (the Hall Office, main building), The Lodge (main building) and in each Senior Resident's room.

 |Gardens and grounds||

 The gardens and grounds are maintained by the University’s Grounds Services.
 In the case of ice or snow access will be cleared by the residence porters or grounds services as appropriate.
 Please note that Residences’ gardens or grounds may be shared with other University Departments and may be used for events such as weddings or conferences.

 We regret that we cannot have visitors aged under 16 staying in any of our residences.
 All overnight guests over the age of 16 must be registered by completing the Manor Hall guest form at least 48 hours in advance of their stay.
 The hall has a limited number of guest mattresses available that may be hired from the Student Support Adviser during office hours (9am to 4pm, Monday to Friday) at a cost of £2 per night.

 Please make sure the people sharing your accommodation are happy for you to have a guest staying.
 Guests should generally stay no more than 3 nights except in exceptional circumstances which you should discuss with your Student Support Adviser.

 The University does not accept responsibility for residents’ personal possessions.
 Your first payment of accommodation fees includes a fee for block contents insurance, it is essential that you check the cover provided is adequate to your needs.